Gerald M. Feierstein: Diplomatic service

-In 2012, al Qaeda in Yemen offered 3 kg of gold (about US$160,000) for killing Ambassador Feierstein, and 5 million Yemeni riyals (about US$23,000) for killing an American soldier in Yemen.
+In 2012, al Qaeda in Yemen offered 3 kg of gold (about US$160,000) for killing Ambassador Feierstein, and 5 million Yemeni rials (about US$23,000) for killing an American soldier in Yemen.

 Later

 Since October 2016, Feierstein has served as a Senior Fellow and Director for Gulf Affairs and Government Relations at the Middle East Institute.

 In November 2018, the MEI Board of Directors named Feierstein as Senior Vice President of the Institute.

 Personal life

 Feierstein met his first wife, Mary, who is Pakistani, while first posted in Islamabad.
 His son served two combat tours in the United States Marine Corps during the Iraq War.
 In 2015, the marriage ended in divorce.
 In 2015, Feierstein married Carolyn McIntyre.